emergency-line/emergency-line.github.io/README.md

 	immunities granted to it by virtue of its status as an Intergovernmental Organization or submit itself to any jurisdiction.

 So you need to donate your organs, there's no other way around.
+It's 2021.
+There's no point to keep them for yourself, you're going to die, don't you understand it?

+It's not even 2021, the year is ticking when you celebrate your birthday.

 <https://emergency-line.github.io>